fox-daniel/iterative_methods_blog/src/iterative_methods_part_3.md

 ```
 <figcaption style="text-align:center;">Code Block 4</figcaption>

+The visualizations were generated from the data in the Yaml files using the [Plotly](https://plotly.com/python/) module in Python.
+In the future we hope to switch to an entirely Rusty solution using the [Plotters](https://docs.rs/plotters/0.3.0/plotters/) crate.

 ## An Efficient Implementation of Reservoir Sampling

-The final topic this post will cover is the implementation of reservoir sampling.
-The Iterative Methods in Rust library uses [*Algorithm L*](https://en.wikipedia.org/wiki/Reservoir_sampling#An_optimal_algorithm), an optimal algorithm of Kim-Hung Li.
+The final topic we'll cover is the implementation of reservoir sampling.
+The Iterative Methods in Rust library uses [*Algorithm L*](https://en.wikipedia.org/wiki/Reservoir_sampling#An_optimal_algorithm), an optimal algorithm introduced by Kim-Hung Li.
 The basic idea of the algorithm is to not update the reservoir with every new item of the stream that is processed, but to randomly skip ahead before processing a new item.
 The cleverness resides in choosing *how much* to skip ahead.
 See the [research article]((https://dl.acm.org/doi/10.1145/198429.198435)) by Kim-Hung Li for the details.

 To implement the algorithm in the library we want an adaptor `reservoir_iterable()` that can be applied to any `StreamingIterator`, `I`.
 The adaptor wraps `I` into a new struct that maintains state:
 ```rust, ignore